-When the Sensor Data Consumer acknowledges the receipt of this message it has taken responsibility for the data and passes it on to the Device Observation Reporter.
-The Device Observation Source is now free to release any resources associated with the measurement.
+885 When the Sensor Data Consumer acknowledges the receipt of this message it has taken responsibility for the data and passes it on to the Device Observation Reporter.
+The Sensor Data Source is now free to release any resources associated with the measurement.

-3.Y.5 Security Considerations
+3.12.5 Security Considerations

-The Communicate PCHA Data- transactions are local; that is the Device Observation Source is expected to be in the proximity of the Sensor Data Consumer.
+The Communicate PCHA Data transaction is local; that is the Sensor Data Source is expected to be in the proximity of the Sensor Data Consumer.
 In the case of wired transports (USB), the security risks in the exchange are considered to be so low the data is transferred without any encryption.
 However, unencrypted wireless transports could be intercepted and modified by a malicious third party and the PCHA transaction requires the use of the available encryption options in the wireless protocols.

-3.Y.5.1 Security Audit Considerations
+895 3.12.5.1 Security Audit Considerations